 Start a conversation, and be ready to engage with reluctant movers.
 Talk through their insecurities and address their reservations.

-7. Create a New Marketing Brochure
+7. Create a new marketing brochure

-Freshen up your marketing materials by designing a brochure that speaks to the needs of today's seniors.
+Freshen up your marketing materials by designing a brochure that speaks to the needs of today's older adults.
 Highlight activities and events, amenities and services and anything that sets you apart from your competition.
 Add testimonials, profiles and quotes from current residents to add a personal touch.
 And include photos that show seniors living and engaging in your community.

 Be aware of the language you're using to describe your facility.
 In fact, consider doing away with the word "facility" altogether, as it can sound a bit cold and impersonal.
 Use "community" instead.
 As opposed to "units," call them "apartments."
 Language like this is more friendly and warm and doesn't evoke bleak images of sterile hospitals.

-8. Use Facebook Ads
+8. Use Facebook ads

 Market your facility via Facebook ads and through other social media channels.
 You can spread your blog posts and other content marketing materials through them, and you can post ads or pay to promote posts that are performing well to reach an even broader audience.